-The District did not prioritize timely completion of the annual report.
-Additionally, the District has operated with the understanding that the District and Clinic were a combined organization.
+The District has operated with the understanding that the District and Clinic were a combined organization.
 In other words, the District operates as "doing business as" Mattawa Community Medical Clinic.
 As such, management did not consider whether the Clinic was a legally separate entity.
+Although we reported this issue in the prior audit, that report was issued in August 2022, and the District has not had enough time to evaluate the relationship and appropriately separate the organizations' financial activity.